ovh/cds/docs/content/manual/components/cdsctl/workflow/applyTemplate.md

 ### Options

 ```
+      --detach               Set to generate a workflow detached from the template
       --force                Force, may override files
   -h, --help                 help for applyTemplate
       --import-as-code       If true, will import the generated workflow as code on given project
       --import-push          If true, will push the generated workflow on given project
   -n, --no-interactive       Set to not ask interactively for params
   -d, --output-dir string    Output directory (default ".cds")
-  -p, --params strings      Specify params for template
+  -p, --params stringArray   Specify params for template like --params paramKey:paramValue
       --quiet                If true, do not output filename created
 ```

 ### Options inherited from parent commands